Agrover112/Graduate_Admissions_Prediction/README.md

 # Graduate_Admissions
-*Project no longer being maintained because Retrospection:Catboost is heavily overfitted so something like an SVM or a simple Linear model would be much better :)*
+*Project no longer being maintained*

+**Retrospection: Catboost  heavily overfits just as magically as XGBoost despite lower RMSE,Higher Accuracy KFold and further testing is required, so you are better off using something like an LinearRegression or an LSVM/C Thanks**

 *Refer [report](report/Report.pdf) for details such as architecture,methdology,etc.*